 "True Thunderbolt" is a made-up term.
 Having said this, Apollo Twin uses PCIe drivers for all audio I/O and UAD plug-in processing; it does not use FireWire.
 PCIe audio drivers are also available for Thunderbolt-equipped Apollo DUO/QUAD and Apollo 16 interfaces as of UAD software v7.7.1.
 There is no "truer" Thunderbolt on the market.

 No. Apollo Twin cannot receive power from the Thunderbolt bus.
 The external power supply is required.

 No. Multi-Unit Cascading for Apollo Twin is not supported at this time.

 UA has no announcements regarding Thunderbolt Windows Compatibility.

 Not currently.
-Future releases will allow software for a Thunderbolt-equipped Apollo or Apollo 16 to be installed at the same time as Apollo Twin software, but the different Apollo models will not be able to be connected at the same time.
+Software for a Thunderbolt-equipped Apollo or Apollo 16 can be installed at the same time as Apollo Twin software, but the different Apollo models cannot be connected at the same time.